apptainer/singularity-userdocs/singularity_and_docker.rst

 Authentication via Interactive Login
 ====================================

 Interactive login is the first of two means provided for authentication with Docker Hub.
-It is enabled through use of the ``--docker-login`` option of Singularity's ``pull`` command; for example:
+It is enabled through use of the ``--docker-login`` option of apptainer's ``pull`` command; for example:

 .. code-block:: none

-    $ singularity pull --docker-login docker://ilumb/mylolcow
+    $ apptainer pull --docker-login docker://ilumb/mylolcow
     Enter Docker Username: ilumb
     Enter Docker Password:
     INFO:    Starting build...